Interpreting Deep Neural Networks with the Package innsight: Methodology of feature attribution

 \subsection{Gradient-based methods}

 Gradient-based methods are the fastest and most straightforward interpretation methods because they operate on the default techniques of the high-level deep learning libraries for computing gradients during the training loop.
 However, these methods -- in a sense -- calculate the derivatives of chosen output to the input variables instead of the derivatives of the loss value to the model parameters during gradient descent.
 Although the terminology of gradient-based methods can often be interpreted more broadly, we only consider techniques that use the default gradient methods.
 For example, \cite{ancona_2018} showed that variants of the \textit{layer-wise relevance propagation (LRP)} and \textit{deep learning important features (DeepLift)}, discussed later in Section~\ref{sec:LRP} and \ref{sec:Deeplift}, can approximately be considered gradient-based.
-Regardless, they are not mentioned in this section, since, on the one hand, the fundamental purpose of these variants is different, and, on the other hand, they require an overwriting of the standard gradient methods.
+Regardless, they are not mentioned in this section, since not all LRP and DeepLift variants can be considered gradient-based.
+Additionally, these variants require an overwriting of the standard gradients, i.e., they don't use the mathematical definition of the gradient anymore.
+In the following, the most common gradient-based feature attribution methods are briefly explained, including their underlying objectives.
+For a more mathematical overview, see Figure~\ref{fig:overview_gradient_based}.